guguji666666/GJS-Sentinel-Tips/CEF AMA/Solution for duplicated log ingestion/readme.md

 ## Solution

-1. Export existing syslog DCR to ARM template.
+1. Export existing **DCR used to collect syslog** to ARM template.
 Copy the json file to your clipboard, we need it later
 ![image](https://github.com/guguji666666/GJS-Sentinel-Tips/assets/96930989/85d927a1-3e26-470c-a64b-477352710bba)